Cross Entropy versus Label Smoothing: A Neural Collapse Perspective: Theoretical Analysis

 (ii) The matrix of last-layer features $\bm{H}$ is given by \looseness=-1

 $(iii)$ The bias $\bm{b}$ is a zero vector, i.e. $\bm{b}=\bm{0}$.

 \end{theorem}

 The above theorem provides an explicit closed-form solution for the global minimizer $(\bm{W}, \bm{H}, \bm{b})$.
-Notably, our findings highlight an inverse relationship between the norm of $\bm{W}$ and $\bm{H}$ and the smoothing parameter $\delta$.
-This observation aligns closely with the empirical results detailed in Section \ref{sec:delta}. \looseness=-1
+Notably, our findings indicate that an increase in $\delta$ is associated with a decrease in the norm of $\bm{W}$ and $\bm{H}$.
+This observation aligns closely with the empirical results detailed in Section \ref{sec:calibration}. \looseness=-1

-Recalling our observations from Section 3, where LS loss demonstrates accelerated convergence in terms of NC1, NC2, and training/testing errors, we now analyze the optimization landscape under the UFM to partially explain this phenomenon.
-Note that the condition number of the Hessian matrix, representing the ratio of the largest to the smallest eigenvalue, plays a crucial role in convergence rate analysis \citep{nocedal1999numerical, trefethen2022numerical}.
-In the vicinity of a local minimizer, a smaller condition number typically signifies a faster convergence rate.
+Our observations in Section \ref{sec:emperical} reveal that label smoothing loss demonstrates accelerated convergence in terms of the NC metrics and training error.
+To better understand this phenomenon, we analyze the optimization landscape under the UFM.
+Note that condition number of the Hessian matrix, representing the ratio of the largest to the smallest eigenvalue, plays a crucial role in convergence rate analysis \citep{nocedal1999numerical, trefethen2022numerical}.
+In the vicinity of the local minimizer, a smaller condition number typically signifies a faster convergence rate.
 We now present our main theoretical result, which, to the best of our knowledge, is the first result providing insight into the convergence rate to the optimal solution under UFM models. \looseness=-1

+At the global optimizer characterized by Theorem \ref{th1}, the predicted probability score for class $k$ can be expressed as \footnote{This result follows from the fact that, at the global optimizer, the features of all samples in class $k$ converge to the class mean feature, resulting in identical probability scores as given in Equation \ref{p_k}.
+Furthermore, due to the simplex equiangular tight frame (ETF) structure of both the class mean features and classifier weight vectors at the global minimizer, we obtain a uniform probability distribution across the non-target classes.}

+where $p_t$ and $p_n$ represent the predicted probability for the target and non-target classes, at the global optimal solution.
+Specifically, these probabilities are defined as:

+which implies that $p_t$ decreases as the smoothing parameter $\delta$ increases.
+With this notation, we state the following theorem. \looseness=-1

-\begin{theorem} Assuming a feature dimension $d$ greater than or equal to the number of classes $K$ ($d \ge K$) and a balanced dataset, we examine the Hessian of the empirical loss with respect to ${\bm{W}}$ when ${\bm{H}}$ is fixed (also the one w.r.t. ${\bm{H}}$ when ${\bm{W}}$ is fixed) at the global minimizer under both cross-entropy and label smoothing losses.
-We demonstrate that the Hessians corresponding to label smoothing loss consistently exhibit a smaller condition number compared to cross-entropy loss.
+\begin{theorem} Assume the feature dimension $d$ is greater than or equal to the number of classes $K$ ($d \ge K$) and the dataset is balanced.
+In addition, assume the regularization parameters and the smoothing parameter satisfy $\sqrt{KN\lambda_W \lambda_H} + \delta <1$.
+Then, at the global minimizer (as provided in Equation \ref{eq:sol_w}-\ref{eq:sol_h}), the condition number for the Hessian of the empirical loss with respect to ${\bm{W}}$ when ${\bm{H}}$ is fixed (also the Hessian w.r.t. ${\bm{H}}$ when ${\bm{W}}$ is fixed) takes the form

-\end{theorem} This theorem suggests that the LS loss contributes to a more favorable optimization landscape, characterized by a smaller condition number of the corresponding Hessian matrix.
-This explains why the model trained under LS loss exhibits better convergence behavior as observed in Section \ref{sec:converge}.